Review: Participation of the Research Group at the EAAE 2025 Conference [06.10.25]

-Researchers from the Ecological-Economic Policy Modeling Group (420d) presented their latest research findings at this year’s Conference of the European Association of Agricultural Economists (EAAE).
+From August 26 to 29, researchers from the Working Group on Economic-Ecological Policy Modeling (420d) presented their latest research findings at this year’s conference of the European Association of Agricultural Economists (EAAE), held in Bonn.

 18. EAAE Congress 2025, Bonn